henrietta-k/adapt-learning-wiki/Git-flow.md

 1. The core development team assign a bunch of issues/features to the relevant release in our [bug tracker](https://github.com/adaptlearning/adapt_framework/wiki/Using-the-bug-tracker).
 1. A `release` branch is created from the latest `master` code.
 1. The coders are let loose :wrench:, and submit their additions as PRs using the aforementioned process.
-1. Once all work has been done, the branch goes through our testing process.
+1. Once all work has been done, we call a code freeze :snowflake:, and the branch goes through our testing process.
 1. Any issues found during testing are fixed.
 1. Once the testing team are happy, we're good to release.